alstojanovic/react-redux-typescript/README.md

 # React + Redux + Typescript ( The recommended way )

 _This project will help you learn how to build a modern front end application with React, Redux and Typescript.
-It's purpuose is to help anyone starting their software development journey or Junior developers sail into the Medior seas._
+It's purpose is to help anyone starting their software development journey or Junior developers sail into the Medior seas._

 _What you will learn in this project:_